Water

 Water Quality and Consumer Confidence Report

-The Annual Water Quality Consumer Confidence Report is required by the California State Department of Health Services and is provided to all city water customers.
-The report summarizes the water quality sampling results for the prior year for all of our water customers.
+The California State Department of Health Services requires the Annual Water Quality Consumer Confidence Report, which is provided to all city water customers.
+The report summarizes the water quality sampling results for all of our water customers for the prior year.
 The current version is available by clicking the preferred link.

 Water Quality Consumer Confidence Report - English